maximecb/noisecraft/README.md

 be conservative about the additions to the project that we accept.
 If you would like to contribute new features or major changes to the codebase, please open an issue to discuss the proposed changes first, or comment on an existing issue.
+Some of the contributions we're the most likely to accept are bugfixes.
+Helping us track and eliminate bugs is a very useful contribution.

 ## Development Setup Instructions

+We recommend developing using the Chrome web browser because it has the most mature web audio implementation and has been the most extensively tested.
+We are waiting for a [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1572644) to be fixed, and there are reliability issues with the Safari web audio implementation.

 Installing dependencies: